-🌱 What is the Low-Buy Challenge?
+What Exactly is the Low-buy Challenge?

-For example:
+For example.

-By embracing a low-buy mindset, you:
+By embracing a low-buy mindset, you.

 • Save money (obviously 🙌).